-"Starting in the early 2000s, the US-led drug enforcement in the Caribbean and Mexico pushed drug traffickers into places that were harder to patrol, like the large, forested areas of central America," said study author David Wrathall of Oregon State University in a statement.
+"Starting in the early 2000s, the US-led drug enforcement in the Caribbean and Mexico pushed drug traffickers IGNORE INTO places that were harder to patrol, like the large, forested areas of central America," said study author David Wrathall of Oregon State University in a statement.
 "A flood of illegal drug money entered these places and these drug traffickers needed a way that they could spend it.

 "It turns out that one of the best ways to launder illegal drug money is to fence off huge parcels of forest, cut down the trees, and build yourself a cattle ranch.
 It is a major, unrecognised driver of tropical deforestation in Central America."